-Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about speed, acceleration and motion (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about speed, distance-time, acceleration and motion (GCSE and Key Stage 3)

 Watch this clip below of a man versus a plane.
 Who is going to win the race?
 This clip can serve as an excellent platform to begin thinking about the difference between average speed, instantaneous speed and acceleration.